devleaks/storyrevealerjs/README-yaml.md

 made-with-love: 'Great Thursday'
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this latter case, it is not possible to control options like loop or separator (which defaults to `,`).
+In this latter case, it is not possible to control options like loop or
+separator (which defaults to `,`).

-When animation requires more than one string (like Signal and Noise in the example), strings are separated using the
+When animation requires more than one string (like Signal and Noise in the
+example, which requires 2 distinct strings), strings are separated using the
 `separator` inside the `text` attribute.
-Loop indicates whether the animation should only play once, or loop forever.
+Loop indicates whether the animation
+should only play once, or loop forever.

 [Valid animations](http://tobiasahlin.com/moving-letters/) are: thursday,
 slow-mornings, great-thinker, ready, signal-and-noise, beautiful-question,